 Are you looking for a cash back credit card that offers both a set cash back reward and bonus categories?
 The Blue Cash Everyday® Card from American Express is among the popular cards you’ll find in this competitive space.

 With this card, Amex offers 1% cash back on everyday purchases with bonus rewards attached to some popular spending categories.
-And there’s no annual fee.
+And there’s no annual fee (see rates and fees).

 But are those bonus categories and the perks associated with this card enough to compete with other cash back credit cards that offer 2% on everyday purchases?

 In this review, I’ll seek to answer that question by diving into the features of this card and comparing it to other popular cash back cards on the market.

 - What Is the Amex Blue Cash Everyday® Card?

 - Card Specs and Perks

 - Blue Cash Everyday® Card vs. Two Alternative Card Options

 Team Clark has spent time evaluating the credit card market in several categories including the best cash back credit cards.
 We’ve compared the Blue Cash Everyday® Card to the best cards in this segment of the market.
 And we’ve determined that it’s a viable choice — thanks to its bonus cash back categories and lack of an annual fee.

 As you’re deciding whether this card is a fit for you, please use this review in conjunction with Clark Howard’s 7 Rules for Using Credit Cards.